stats-comp-algo-software-2023/JianingYao/README.md

 # hiperglm
-hiperglm for homework 1 in stats&amp;computing
+hiperglm for homework 1 in Statistical Computing, Algorithm, and Software Development class.